 Bulverism is an odd-sounding logical fallacy coined by C.S.
 Lewis.
 Per Lewis, Bulverism is to “assume that your opponent is wrong, and explain his error.”
 The Bulverist assumes a speaker’s argument is invalid or false and then explains why the speaker came to make that mistake, attacking the person or the person’s motive.
-It’s a version of the ad hominem fallacy and boy do we see it in modern politics today.
+It’s a version of the ad hominem fallacy.
 Here’s Lewis on how Freud’s analysis of religion commits this fallacy:

 In other words, if all thoughts are psychologically tainted, then the thought that ‘all thoughts are psychologically tainted’ is also tainted.
 Why should we take that tainted thought seriously?
 Why are religious beliefs tainted, but Freudianism gets a free pass?